torchnyu/blog/_drafts/2020-06-20-whats-in-the-box.md

 another programmer will definitely not know because they didn't write the code.

-What I like abbout this analogy is that it provides several important qualities for your code and explains what can go wrong without all of them.
+What I like about this analogy is that it provides several important qualities for your code and explains what can go wrong without all of them.
 Far too often I see people who break up their code, but then don't go on to build proper abstractions.
 Or they build great